hasura/graphql-engine/README.md

-# Boilerplates for serverless cloud functions
+# Event trigger boilerplates for serverless cloud functions

 This repository contains boilerplate functions for various use-cases, for different serverless or cloud function platforms.
 These functions implement sample use-cases of the different types of asynchronous business logic operations that can be triggered by the Hasura GraphQL Engine on database insert, update or delete.